sherry-ger/elastic-workshop/README.md

 <img src="images/image7.png"  width="500" height="270">

 3. It should redirect you to a bar chart.
+Here are the top 5 regions represented in our data.
 <img src="images/image8.png"  width="500" height="270">

 4. Click on `Top 5 values of region`

 5. Change `Number of values` to 10 and click on close.
 <img src="images/image9.png"  width="500" height="270">

-6. Drap and drop the field star to Add or drag-and-drop a field under breakdown.
+6. Drap and drop the field `star` to `Add or drag-and-drop a field` under `breakdown`.
 <img src="images/image10.png"  width="500" height="270">

+Here we have the top 10 regions broken down by the numbers of stars awarded.

 7. The last thing we will do here is click on Bar Chart Stacked and selected Region Map.
 <img src="images/image11.png"  width="500" height="270">